jdenver23/Skills-Showcase/README.md

 * Currently, I would like this project to implement Spring Boot microservices as well as show off my DevOps experience.

+* My ideal tech stack will include Java Spring Boot, PostgreSQL, Docker, Kubernetes, as well as Jenkins.
+Although this is my initial plan decisions may change based on requirements, much like in any other project.

 * I will continue to update this ```README.md``` as I continue to contribute to this project.